Ensuring Equity: State Strategies for Monitoring COVID-19 Vaccination Rates by Race and Other Priority Populations

 If states cannot disaggregate vaccine administration data by categories of interest, such as race or ethnicity, survey data could be used to provide an alternative or supplementary way for states to assess vaccine distribution in terms of determining the impact on individual-level health equity.
 Depending on the particular design of such a survey, it is possible these data would only be available after a considerable time lag.
 However, it might be the only way for some states to understand the distribution of vaccines by populations of interest.
 Additionally, it is possible that vaccination campaigns may struggle to effectively reach some disenfranchised segments of state populations for extended time periods, so the lag times associated with surveys may not be particularly problematic for identifying persistent vaccination gaps.

 One potential vehicle for this data collection is the Behavioral Risk Factor Surveillance System (BRFSS).
 The BRFSS survey is an annual telephone survey that collects data on civilian noninstitutionalized individuals aged 18 years and older across all 50 states and D.C.
 The survey focuses on health-related risk behaviors, chronic health conditions, and use of preventive services.
-The survey is supported by the CDC, but is conducted independently by individual states, which have the flexibility to add survey questions or supplement sample in order to gather information on either specific populations or to address specific health issues.
+The survey is supported by the CDC, but is conducted independently by individual states.
+All states are required to administer standardized core questionnaire, but states also have the flexibility to add survey questions or supplement sample in order to gather information on either specific populations or to address specific health issues.

 One important consideration for using the BRFSS is the sample size available for populations of interest such as specific racial and ethnic groups.
 In most states, the sample size is robust enough to produce estimates for Whites, Black and Latino populations.
 The feasibility of readily producing precise estimates for Asians and Pacific Islanders, and American Indian and Alaska Natives is limited to a smaller sub-set of states, depending on the overall samples size (which is related to the size of the state) and the size of those populations within the state.